 It was discovered in 1940 but it’s structure and role was not fully explained until 1963.
-We currently know that it is present in variable amounts in all types of cannabis.
-It’s generally considered one of the most important phytocannabinoids in existence, for its wide range of medical benefits that we’ll get to in a minute.
+We currently know that it is present in variable amounts in all types of cannabis and that it’s generally considered one of the most important phytocannabinoids in existence, for its wide range of medical benefits that we’ll get to in a minute.

-CBD is one of 113 cannabinoids in Cannabis Sativa and is most abundant in male plants (commonly known as hemp), however it can also be found in female plants in significant amounts.
+CBD is one of 113 cannabinoids in Cannabis sativa and is especially abundant in hemp (which is a subspecies of cannabis), however it can also be found in other subspecies in significant amounts.

-CBD is not psychoactive and as such, is the only cannabinoid that produces no mind altering effects.
+CBD is not psychoactive and as such, doesn’t make you high.

-As Cannabis Sativa has been used in medicine for several millennia, this substance was naturally one of the main topics of modern cannabis research (starting from the mid 19th century).
+As Cannabis sativa has been used in medicine for several millennia, this substance was naturally one of the main topics of modern cannabis research.

 - Reduces neuropathic pain (1)

 - Relieves spasms and inflammation (2)

 - Reduces seizure frequency in epilepsy patients (3)

 - Relieves anxiety and insomnia caused by PTSD (4)

 - Slows down the advancement of MS (2)